CyberShadow/RABCDAsm/README.md

 `swf7zcompress` is an utility to further reduce the size of SWF files.
 It uses [7-Zip][] to compress the data better than the standard zlib library would.
 It requires that the `7z` command-line program be installed and in `PATH`.
+`swfbinexport` and `swfbinreplace` aid in the manipulation of `DefineBinaryData` tags in SWF files (some files may contain nested SWF files stored in these tags).

   [RABCDAsm]: http://github.com/CyberShadow/RABCDAsm
   [swfutilsex]: http://github.com/CyberShadow/swfutilsex